-recordings.
+Subchapter N of chapter 1701 of the Occupations Code pertains to body worn cameras.
+Subchapter N revises the procedures associated with public information requests for body worn camera recordings.
 Generally, requestors need not use "magic words" when making requests to governmental bodies; however, when requestors seek access to body worn camera recordings, requestors must provide:

-- (1) the date and approximate time of the recording; - (2) the specific location where the recording occurred; and - (3) the name of one or more persons known to be a subject of the recording. $^{560}$
+- (1) the date and approximate time of the recording; - (2) the specific location where the recording occurred; and - (3) the name of one or more persons known to be a subject of the recording.
+560

-Failure to provide this information does not preclude a requestor from requesting the same information again.
-When properly requested, chapter 1701 provides for the confidentiality of body worn camera recordings under certain circumstances.
-A body worn camera recording is confidential if it was not required to be made under a law or policy adopted by the relevant law enforcement agency.
+Failure to provide this information does not preclude a requestor from requesting the same information again.561 When properly requested, chapter 1701 provides for the confidentiality of body worn camera recordings under certain circumstances.
+A body worn camera recording is confidential if it was not required to be made under a law or policy adopted by the relevant law enforcement agency.562

 Section 1701.660 makes confidential any recording from a body-worn camera that documents the use of deadly force or that is related to an administrative or criminal investigation of an officer until all criminal matters are finally adjudicated and all administrative investigations completed.
-However, a law enforcement agency may choose to release such information if doing so furthers a law enforcement interest.
-Before a law enforcement agency releases a body-worn camera recording that was made in a private place or in connection with a fine-only misdemeanor, the agency must receive authorization from the person who is the subject of the recording, or if that person is deceased, from the person's authorized representative.
-A governmental body may continue to raise section 552.108 or any other applicable exception to disclosure or law for a body-worn camera recording.
+563 However, a law enforcement agency may choose to release such information if doing so furthers a law enforcement interest.
+564 Before a law enforcement agency releases a body-worn camera recording that was made in a private space or in connection with a fine-only misdemeanor, the agency must receive authorization from the person who is the subject of the recording, or if that person is deceased, from the person's authorized representative.
+565 A governmental body may continue to raise section 552.108 or any other applicable exception to disclosure or law for a body-worn camera recording.
+566

-Section 1701.662 also extends the ten and fifteen business day deadlines associated with requesting a ruling from the attorney general to twenty and twenty-five business days, respectively.
-Additionally, a governmental body that receives a "voluminous request" for body-worn camera recordings is considered to have complied with the request if it provides the information no later than twenty-one business days after it receives the request.
+Section 1701.662 also extends the ten and fifteen business day deadlines associated with requesting a ruling from the attorney general to twenty and twenty-five business days, respectively.567 Additionally, a governmental body that receives a "voluminous request" for body-worn camera recordings is considered to have complied with the request if it provides the information no later than twenty-one business days after it receives the request.568 i.

-h.
 Video Recordings of Arrests for Intoxication Offenses